andochiwa/Golang-Multi-person-chat-system/README.md

-Compile and execute server and client packages
+Compile and run server and client packages

 # Use Database